fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - Jaya Saxena, [How Cereal Became the Quintessential American Breakfast](https://www.seriouseats.com/2015/03/history-of-breakfast-cereal-mascots.html).
 This is fun for for its focus on advertising.

-{% include alert.html class='info' title='Cereal, Health, Tech Quiz' text="
+{% include alert.html class='warning' title='Cereal, Health, Tech Quiz' text="
 This quiz will draw equally from the lecture and bits of _HAE_ for today.
 "%}